> Blog >

 Lovable AI is a web-based platform.
 It builds full-stack web applications through a conversational AI interface.
 It grew out of a popular open-source project called GPT Engineer.
 It is designed to lower the barrier to entry for building software products.

-This is one of the best vibe coding tools targets non-coders, startup founders, and designers.
+This is one of the best vibe coding tools that targets non-coders, startup founders, and designers.
 It also serves developers looking for a rapid prototyping tool.

 Key Features of Lovable AI: